Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: StickerQueries

 \subsection{Interannotator Similarity}

-We use the pretrained BERT-base models released by Google for English \cite{devlin2019bert} and Chinese to compute both cosine similarity and BERTScore \cite{zhang2019bertscore} between query annotations.
-ROUGE-1, ROUGE-2, and ROUGE-L \cite{lin2004rouge} are also reported for comparison with traditional string-based metrics.
+We use the pretrained BERT-base models \cite{devlin2019bert} released by Google for English and Chinese to compute both cosine similarity and BERTScore \cite{zhang2019bertscore} between query annotations.
+ROUGE-L \cite{lin2004rouge} are also reported for comparison with traditional string-based metrics.